-IHPs will be linked to, or become part of, any Education, Health and Care (EHC) plan.
-If a pupil has SEND but does not have an EHC plan, the SEND will be mentioned in the IHP.
+IMPs will be linked to, or become part of, any Education, Health and Care (EHC) plan.
 The level of detail in the plan will depend on the complexity of the child's condition and how much support is needed.
-The governing board and the Inclusion Leader, will consider the following when deciding what information to record on IHPs:
+The governing board and the Inclusion Leader, will consider the following when deciding what information to record on IMPs: